-Hosts we have WWOOFers who are very keen to assist on bushfire affected farms, so if you need help please let us know by email and also put up a Notice on the WWOOF Notice Board, you are responsible for keeping up to date with the Isolation and Distancing rule laid out by the Australian Governments at all times as its changing in a daily basis.
+Hosts, we have WWOOFers who are very keen to assist on bushfire affected farms, so if you need help please let us know by email and also put up a Notice on the WWOOF Notice Board, you are responsible for keeping up to date with the Isolation and Distancing rules laid out by the Australian Governments at all times as its changing in a daily basis.

 WWOOFers will also be searching for the words “bushfire” and “bush fire”, so if you have been affected and need help, it is a good idea to include these words in your profile so WWOOFers who search for a host to help can find you.
 For example: